 In this guide you will learn how to create filters that make use of these cross-references.
 Using these cross-referenced filters, you can make a selection like: show me all the people who have received a letter from Jacob Grimm.

-Go to the Type 'Person' and open the filter by clicking the funnel icon displayed above the list of objects.
+Go to the Object Type 'Person' and open the filter by clicking the funnel icon displayed above the list of objects.
 Open the tab 'Cross-Referenced' to see the options you have for creating cross-reference filters.

 The first option you have at your disposal is making a general 'Cross-Referenced' filter.
 This filter looks at all the Types that are included in this project and allows you to specify the kind of cross-reference you want to include in your filter.
 Click the grey 'more' button to also specify the amount of cross-references you want to filter on.
-In this case we can only select 'Object Descriptions', as this is the only cross-reference that is available for the Type 'Person' and we can set the amount to at least (>) 50 cross-references.
+In this case we can only select 'Object Descriptions', as this is the only cross-reference that is available for the Object Type 'Person' and we can set the amount to at least (>) 50 cross-references.

 To inspect where an Object has been cross-referenced, you can click on the name of an Object to view it and open the the 'Cross-Referenced' tab.
 You will see on overview of the Objects that cross-reference this Objects.

-To make a more specific filter, you can also filter on cross-references from one Type.
-To do this, make a new filter, go to the tab 'Cross-Referenced' and open the tab 'Letter' (if only one Type is available, this will be open by default).
+To make a more specific filter, you can also filter on cross-references from one Object Type.
+To do this, make a new filter, go to the tab 'Cross-Referenced' and open the tab 'Letter' (if only one Object Type is available, this will be open by default).

-Here you see two Object Descriptions that have been defined in the Type 'Letter' which cross-reference the Type 'Person'.
+Here you see two Object Descriptions that have been defined in the Object Type 'Letter' which cross-reference the Object Type 'Person'.
 To find all the people who have received a letter from Jacob Grimm, click on the plus icon next to the description 'Receiver'.
-The input field that is shown allows you to find Objects in the Type 'Letter'.
+The input field that is shown allows you to find Objects of the Type 'Letter'.
 Even though you could look for a single letter here, this would not be an ideal approach as you would need to select all the letters by Jacob Grimm in order to get a list of people who received a letter from him.
-So instead of looking for single Objects, we use the green 'filter' button to open a new filter in the Type 'Letter'.
-Click 'Select' in the dialog that appears in order to open an empty filter configuration for the Type 'Letter'.
+So instead of looking for single Objects, we use the green 'filter' button to open a new filter for the Object Type 'Letter'.
+Click 'Select' in the dialog that appears in order to open an empty filter configuration for the Object Type 'Letter'.